 Some of the best projects by Sudarshan Dheer:

 8. Sujata Keshavan

 Sujata Keshavan was born on 1961.
-She is an Indian graphic designer and co-founder of Ray and Keshavan, India's leading brand design firm.
+She is a well-known Indian graphic designer and co-founder of Ray and Keshavan that is one of India’s leading brand design firms.

 - In 2011, Sujata was placed 18th on Fortune India’s list of most powerful women in business.

 - She won the Eastern Press Award and the Schickle–Collingwood Prize for outstanding work.